 The amendments in this ASU are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
 A reporting entity may apply the amendments prospectively.
 A reporting entity also may apply the amendments retrospectively to all prior periods presented in the financial statements.
 Early adoption is permitted provided that the guidance is applied from the beginning of the fiscal year of adoption.
-The Group does not expect the adoption of this pronouncement to have a significant impact on its consolidated financial condition or results from operations.
+The adoption of this ASU is not expected to have a material impact on the Group's consolidated financial results or disclosures.